 The required weight (GCWR) cannot be found on your VRC.
-Please provide a Certificate of Conformity (p.8) or Manufacturer's plate (p.9).
+Please provide a Manufacturer's plate (p.8).
 Your GVW (Gross Vehicle Weight) can be found.
 This weight is not sufficient to prove your weight, but it may be sufficient if you are able to prove that your vehicle cannot tow (see p.2).